russmckendrick/blog/_posts/2019-06-15-moving-to-zsh.md

 ![](/assets/posts/zsh-screen.png)

-Moving over my existing aliases and more importantly, the excellent [z.sh](https://github.com/rupa/z) which is what I use to jump around folders when on the command line.
+Moving over my existing aliases and more importantly, the excellent [z.sh](https://github.com/rupa/z) which is what I use to jump around folders when on the command line seem to work without any problems - which is where I think I had problems before.

 So far, no complaints - it will be an interesting week using it at work and tweaking the settings.